37 Metaphors for Lost with Meaning and Examples

 28. Lost in a Forest of Confusion

-Meaning: A forest represents an overwhelming maze of obstacles and choices, symbolizing being lost in confusion and indecision.
+Meaning: A forest represents an overwhelming maze of obstacles and choices.

 Examples in Context: